 - Important Rules and Policies: What You Need to Know

-Registration will open in November.
-The University catalog and schedule of classes for Winter 2022 is currently available.
+The University catalog and schedule of classes for Winter 2023 is currently available.
 Be sure to review the schedule and the information below before registration opens.

 Q. How many credits can I plan to take each term?